Will my family or partner find out about my IVA?

 Whilst there is no legal requirement to notify the other party of the IVA, the chances are they will be contacted by the creditor as they seek to enforce the debt.

 For further information of joint debt liability please call 0800 088 7503.

 Professional IVA Advice

-Or, alternatively, complete this form and one of our advisers will call you at your preferred time.
+Call our helpline on 0800 088 7503 or alternatively, complete the form and one of our advisers will call you at your selected time.